tjohnston-softdev/worklink-database/data-dict.md

 ## ExperienceArea

 This table stores a hard-coded list of particular disabilities and conditions that a support worker has direct experience working with.
 While a qualification might teach theory, this relates more to putting this theory into practice when working with clients.
 If a support worker has experience in a particular area, they can add it to their profile along with an optional description.
 When searching for support workers, these experience areas can be included as criteria.

-This version of the database uses a generic list of disability categories based on the [National Disability Services](https://www.nds.org.au/disability-types-and-descriptions) website.

 *COLUMNS*